jjclark1982/bitburner-scripts/service/README.md

 ## Netscript Port Services

-Netscript port services used in this repository:
+Netscript port numbers used in this repository:

 - Port 1: [ThreadPool](../hive/) - Run netscript functions on a grid computing system
 - Port 5: [StockTrader](../stocks/trader.js) - Information about stocks